merantix-momentum/squirrel-core/docs/usage/architecture_overview.rst

 intended and recommended way of combining squirrel primitives.
-Although there are many such ways already provided (and many more that can be implemented for specific use-cases), here we focus on one concrete example that captures the most common and most widely applicable pattern through a code snippet and its equivalent UML diagram. here is a complete data loading pipeline:
+Although there are many such ways already provided (and many more that can be implemented for specific use-cases), here we focus on one concrete example that captures the most common and most widely applicable pattern through a code snippet and its equivalent UML diagram.
+Here is a complete data loading pipeline:

 .. code-block:: python

-    from torch.utils.data import DataLoader
     from squirrel.catalog import Catalog

     catalog = Catalog.from_plugins() # Catalog